A picture of coins spread out on a table with a green plant growing out of it

 Both IEPs and 504 Plans provide supports for students with disabilities, but they serve different purposes.

-An Individualized Education Program (IEP) is prepared for a student who has both a disability and needs specialized instruction.
-To qualify, the student must fall into one of 13 disability categories.
+An Individualized Education Program (IEP) is prepared for a student who has a disability and needs specialized instruction.
+To qualify for IDEA services, the student must meet criteria under one of the disability categories recognized by the law.
 An IEP includes individualized goals, special education services, and related supports like therapy or assistive technology.
-For example, a child with a specific learning disability may need specialized instruction to learn to read.

 What are a student’s rights under IDEA?